felipealbrecht/DeepBlue-Manual/02-data-types/02-01-experiments.md

   * *Name* - Experiment name - Should be unique
   * *Genome* - genome assembly used by this experiment.
 More details in the [genomes](02-04-genomes.md) section
   * *Epigenetic mark* - Epigenetic mark of the experiment.
 For example: methylation or some Histone Modification.
 More details in the [epigenetic marks](02-05-epigenetic-marks.md) section
   * *Sample* - Identification of the sample that was used in this Experiment.
-More details in the [bio sources and samples](02-06-bio-sources.md) section
+More details in the [bio-sources and samples](02-06-bio-sources.md) section
   * *Technique* - Technique used by this experiment.
 For example: ChipSeq or DNaseSeq.
 More details in the [technique](02-08-techniques.md) section
   * *Project* - Project that this experiment is associated.
 For example: ENCODE or Blueprint.
 More details in the [project](02-09-projects.md) section
   * *Description* - Description of the experiment